Raheem J. Brennerman: Companies

 In 2004, Brennerman founded BLV Group Corporation, a real estate investment, management and development company which was previously based in New York with assets in Europe, Africa and Asia.
 The company focuses primarily on luxury condominiums, ultra luxury lifestyle hotels and spas and digital real estate.
 Under the essenza style brand, it provides lifestyle services from bespoke interior design to dedicated concierge services and more.

 In 2010, Brennerman founded Blacksands Pacific, an international oil and gas exploration and production company which was previously headquartered in Los Angeles and with assets in North America and Africa.
 Originally an energy trading company marketing crude oil and petroleum products.
 The company expanded to focus on exploration and production.
 Blacksands Pacific now also transports, stores, purchases and markets crude oil, natural gas, natural gas liquids, and bitumen.
 Currently operating in nine countries, Blacksands Pacific has announced that it is investing significantly in E&P and midstream oil and gas projects in Nigeria and Cote D' Ivoire and has entered into joint ventures in mining and infrastructure projects, including distributing gas between African countries.
 In an interview with LEADERS magazine in October 2014, Brennerman revealed that Blacksands Pacific had experienced significant growth especially in exploration and production, but that it is divesting its smaller interest assets in order to focus on larger assets that the company was acquiring, such as assets in the Gulf of Mexico that are expanding to produce over 100,000 barrels by 2019.

-In 2016, Blacksands Pacific where Brennerman remains chairman and Co-CEO merged with BLV Group Corporation and later became The Blacksands Pacific Industries, an industrial and lifestyle corporation with operations and capital deployment in energy (including Oil & Gas, Gas & Power, Midstream, Trading & Marketing ("MTM") and Renewable); real estate and lifestyle (with focus on transformational mixed-use projects consisting of uber luxury condominiums, luxury hotels, spas and pioneering retail assets with broader focus on digital assets); Technologies and Natural Resources and Infrastructure.
-The Blacksands Pacific Industries, is the parent company to Blacksands Pacific Energy Limited; BLV Real Estate & Lifestyle Limited; BSP Technologies Limited; and BSP Natural Resources & Infrastructure Limited.

-As part of a complete reorganization, the trustees of The Brennerman Family Trust and The House of Brennerman Trust formed RJB Capital to focus on advisory, private equity & venture capital, private debt and hedge fund and to take advantage of the energy transition and emerging opportunities in the technology sector on the African continent.
-As part of its business strategy RJB Capital acquired The Blacksands Pacific Group, BSP Technologies and BLV Group Corporation as its core businesses.
-Brennerman was appointed as chairman and Chief strategist for RJB Capital and its core businesses.